 If you want a 64-bit RealTime Media Engine, first uninstall both 32-bit Citrix Receiver for Linux and 32-bit RealTime Media Engine.
 Then install the 64-bit Citrix Receiver for Linux, version 13.2 or later and 64-bit RealTime Media Engine

 During 2015, Citrix and Microsoft co-developed a new architecture for delivering Skype for Business in virtualized environments.
 This new architecture provides smooth upgrades from one 2.x release to the next.
 It does so by allowing customers to upgrade the RealTime Connector on the XenApp and XenDesktop servers before upgrading the RealTime Media Engine on all user devices.
-But upgrading from the original 1.x to 2.x is more challenging because 1.x versions of the RealTime Media Engine aren't compatible with the RealTime Connector 2.x.
-Therefore, during the interval between upgrading the RealTime Connector and upgrading the RealTime Media Engine on user devices, optimized delivery of the Skype for Business client isn't possible.
+Upgrading from the original 1.x to 2.x is more challenging because 1.x versions of the RealTime Media Engine aren’t compatible with the RealTime Connector 2.x.
+Therefore, during the time between upgrading the RealTime Connector and upgrading the RealTime Media Engine on user devices, optimized delivery of the Skype for Business client isn’t possible.

-Citrix and Microsoft collaborated on a "version 2" architecture for delivering the Skype for Business client from XenApp and XenDesktop.
-This collaboration culminated in the HDX RealTime Optimization Pack 2.0 release in December 2015 and a corresponding update to the Skype for Business client.
-Previously, Microsoft promoted a "version 1" solution consisting of a Citrix Receiver for Windows plug-in called the VDI plug-in.
+Citrix and Microsoft collaborated on a “version 2” architecture for delivering the Skype for Business client from XenApp and XenDesktop.
+This collaboration culminated in the RealTime Optimization Pack 2.0 release in December 2015 and a corresponding update to the Skype for Business client.
+Previously, Microsoft promoted a “version 1” solution consisting of a Citrix Receiver for Windows plug-in called the VDI plug-in.

-The Lync 2013 client version 15.0.4859.1002 (released in September 2016) includes an enhancement to support co-residency of the Lync VDI plug-in with HDX RealTime Media Engine 2.2.
+The Lync 2013 client version 15.0.4859.1002 (released in September 2016) includes an enhancement to support co-residency of the Lync VDI plug-in with the RealTime Media Engine 2.2.
 This enhancement assists migration.
 The migration procedure: